Expansion joints in hyperbolic manifolds: Stacked Borromean rings and lantern manifolds

 \subsection{Dehn filling}

 The Gromov--Thurston $2\pi$-theorem, see Bleiler and Hodgson~\cite[Theorem~9]{bleiler96}, states that if $M$ is a complete hyperbolic $3$-manifold with finite volume then a sufficient condition for a Dehn filling of $M$ to be negatively curved is that the Euclidean length of the geodesic representing each slope is at least $2\pi$.
 With this machinery, we may deduce the following result.
-The final statement on geodesicity of the unknotting tunnel has been proved in general by Adams and Reid~\cite[Theorem~3.2]{adams96} using different techniques.